santicevic/marvel-task/README.md

 https://dreamy-hodgkin-599841.netlify.app/

 ### Setup
-Clone the repo
-In the project root directory run:
+Clone the repo and in the project root directory run:
 ```
 cp .env.example .env
 ```